 With energy prices rising across the country, the time has come for people who have been sitting on the fence about solar energy to make the switch.
-But is it worth the investment?
+Rooftop solar is an increasingly popular investment option, but is it worth the cost?

 What savings can you get from solar?